MichaelRizkalla/arm_emu_v8a/README.md

 where each line represents a single instruction and executes the code.

 # Future development
-This emulator is incomplete, the future development goals are as follows:
+As this project is incomplete, the future development goals are as follows:
 * Complete the decoded/operations for the remaining instructions
-* Add support to provide only .cpp files to run the emulator
+* Add support to provide only .cpp files to run the architecture
 * Increase performance by replacing std::bitset<> with std::uint64_t
-* Implements some the features (e.g. FEAT_MTE)
+* Implements some of the features (e.g. FEAT_MTE)

 # Remarks